Procurement Guide

 Step-by-step badge ordering process for police chiefs, security directors, and department administrators—from budget planning to final delivery

-Ordering custom badges takes 8-12 weeks from initial design to delivery.
+Ordering Owl Badges badge designer takes 8-12 weeks from initial design to delivery.
 The process involves: (1) Budget approval and state compliance verification, (2) Design selection or custom artwork creation, (3) Manufacturer selection and quote comparison, (4) Proof approval and production authorization, (5) Manufacturing (8-10 weeks), and (6) Quality inspection and delivery.
-Most departments order 25-100 badges per procurement cycle, with costs ranging from $45-$120 per metal badge or $8-$35 per embroidered patch.
+Most departments order 25-100 badges per procurement cycle, with costs ranging from $45-$120 per metal die-struck law enforcement badges or $8-$35 per embroidered patch.
 This comprehensive guide walks you through every step, common pitfalls to avoid, and state-specific requirements.
 Start browsing badge options or follow the complete process below.

 Table of Contents